UQComputingSociety/constitution/constitution.md

 ### 17 Special General Meeting
 17.1 The Secretary shall convene a Special General Meeting by sending out notice of the meeting within fourteen (14) days of:
 * being directed to do so by the Management Committee;
-* being given a requisition in writing signed by no less than one--third (1/3) of the members presently on the Management Committee, and no less than two (2) members of the Management Committee, clearly stating the reasons why said Special General Meeting is being convened and the nature of the business to be transacted thereat;
+* being given a requisition in writing signed by no less than one-third (1/3) of the members presently on the Management Committee, and no less than two (2) members of the Management Committee, clearly stating the reasons why said Special General Meeting is being convened and the nature of the business to be transacted thereat;
 * being given a requisition in writing signed by members of the Society numbering not less than the number of members required to constitute quorum at a general meeting, clearly stating the reasons why said Special General Meeting is being convened and the nature of the business to be transacted thereat; or
 * being given a notice in writing of an intention to appeal against the decision of the Management Committee to reject an application for membership or to terminate the membership of any member.

 ### 18 Quorum at General Meeting
-18.1 At any General Meeting, the number of members required to constitute a quorum shall be a number of members equal to the smallest integer greater than or equal to the square root of one hundred and twenty--five plus the number of financial members of the Society (?v(125+n)?).
+18.1 At any General Meeting, the number of members required to constitute a quorum shall be a number of members equal to the smallest integer greater than or equal to the square root of one hundred and twenty-five plus the number of financial members of the Society (√(125+n)).

 ### 19 Notice of General Meeting
 19.1 The Secretary shall convene General Meeting of the Society by giving no less than fourteen (14) days notice of any such meetings to the members of the Society.
-19.2 Such notice shall be given shall be by e--mail, and any other manner determined by the Management Committee.
+19.2 Such notice shall be given shall be by e-mail, and any other manner determined by the Management Committee.
 19.3 Notice of a General Meeting shall clearly state the nature of the business to be discussed thereat, and the date, time and place of the general meeting.

 ### 20 Procedure at General Meeting